Some thoughts on my paintings

 I am acutely aware that I am privileged to have the opportunity to make art – millions are not so lucky.

 My paintings do not move smoothly from an ‘idea’ to a conclusion - nor do they begin with drawings.
 They evolve in a haphazard way through abstract marks.
 As the works develop, I seek to create a tension between surface and depth - often by varying the thickness of paint.
-At times I scrape with a palette knife or other tools to reveal previous layers that can add light and variety.
-My images are linked to our environment and human activity and suggest a shallow, intimate space but do not refer directly to figures or landscape .
+At times I scrape with a palette knife or other tools to reveal previous layers.
+This opens up different options.
+Although I do not refer directly to figures or to landscape, my images are linked to the urban and natural environment.
+The agitated nature of much of my painting reflects our turbulent times.
+How could I paint joyful impressionistic scenes when thousands of innocent people are being killed in Gaza and around the world?

 I would welcome comments – favourable or unfavourable.
 Also, it would be nice to sell some work at some point so that it doesn’t end up in a skip when I die.
 If you are interested in buying any of my paintings please get in touch.